ZeroXClem/ZeroXClem/README.md

 # 🤖 ZeroXClem 🤖

-Welcome to ZeroXClem's GitHub profile!
+Welcome to ZeroXClem Github!
 We are a team passionate about AI and its potential to revolutionize various aspects of our lives.
 Our main focus is on developing innovative AI solutions and integrating them into everyday applications.

 ## Grab a shovel and dig your way out of the rabbit hole 🐇🪓